AdaGold/solar-system/README.md

 # Wave 2
 ## Primary Requirements
 - Create a `SolarSystem` class that has an attribute `planets` that has zero to many `Planet` instances.
 There are a few different options for how to associate the planets with your solar system:
-    - Initialize the list of planets in the constructor of the solar system
     - Create a method that adds a single planet to a solar system
-    - Create a method that adds a list of planets to the existing list of planets
+    - Create a method that adds a list of planets to an existing list of planets

 ## Optional Enhancements
 - Ensure that the each planet has a `@distance_from_the_sun` attribute.
 Using this data, add a method to determine the distance from any other planet (assuming planets are in a straight line from the sun)